rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ## Program Structure
 All of the programs in the VPD-CBS package have a similar design, however different sections and variables are attached to each disease **_based on the initial diagnosis that is selected during registration_**.
 The program structure is as follows:
+The program is made up of the following stages in its design:

+1. Enrollment Details
+2. Diagnostic & Clinical Information
+3. Laboratory request
+4. Specimen Tracking
+5. Laboratory Result
+6. Final Classification

 ![CBS program structure](resources/VPD_CBS_program_structure.png)